eProsima/Fast-DDS/examples/cpp/topic_instances/README.md

 Each application inherits from the corresponding listener(s) class(es), overriding the listener's method associated to each event.
 When an event occurs, the callback method is triggered.

-By default, the publisher will send five samples with the same shape size and coordinates, but with different _color_ values (key type).
+By default, the publisher will send four samples with the same shape size and coordinates, but with different _color_ values (key type).
 On the other hand, the subscriber is configured to handle the same amount of instances.
 In that way, each keyed _color_ is managed separately, having its own _History QoS depth_.
 Refer to the [Topic, keys and instances](https://fast-dds.docs.eprosima.com/en/stable/fastdds/dds_layer/topic/instances.html#topics-keys-and-instances) section in the _eProsima Fast DDS_ documentation section for more information.